westernflyer/flyer-map-react/README.md

     mosquitto_sub -h localhost -t '#'

 The `-t '#'` says that you want to listen to all topics.

+#### Copy a config file into place

+Replace the file `~/.signalk/plugin-config-data/signalk-mqtt-push.json` with the copy found in this git repository.
+The double check it to see if it looks reasonable for your environment.
+In particular, you will probably want to change option `remoteHost`.

+Restart the SignalK server.

+Then double check that the topics are getting published:

+    mosquitto_sub -h localhost -t '#'

+The `-t '#'` says that you want to listen to all topics.